jaelin215/Driftville_Agent/README.md

   <img src="app/img/hero.png" alt="Problem Statement">
 </p>

-# Driftville - Human Mind Simulation Lab
+# Driftville — Human Mind Simulation Lab

-Our quest started from philosophical and enthropological question. **"What makes fullfilling life of a human?"**
+Our quest started from a philosophical and anthropological question. **"What makes fulfilling life of a human?"**

 Aristotle argued that humans need other humans to flourish.
-Yet today, with AI empowering individuals to do mroe than ever, we're told we can become "superhuman" —solopreneurs, infinitely capable, endlessly productive.
-And while that empowerment is real, our lived experience repeatedly shows something deeper: **we grow beyond our limits when other humnas enter the picture.**
+Yet today, with AI empowering individuals to do more than ever, we're told we can become "superhuman" —solopreneurs, infinitely capable, endlessly productive.
+And while that empowerment is real, our lived experience repeatedly shows something deeper: **we grow beyond our limits when other humans enter the picture.**
-Breakthrough happends socially, not alone.
+Breakthroughs happen socially, not alone.

 Our mission is to explore how minds meet—how individual inner voices become a collective intelligence.
 Growth rarely happens in isolation; it happens when our thinking is challenged, expanded, or stabilized by others.
 To understand this, we start with the mind itself: how it drifts, refocuses, imagines, and responds when alone or in the presence of others.
 These quiet internal movements shape so much of our happiness.
 Driftville is our long-term exploration of these dynamics—an invitation to study them together.